Understanding Diarrhea in Travelers

 Symptomatic Treatment of Diarrhea

 When diarrhea or vomiting occurs, it is important to replace fluid and electrolytes to prevent dehydration.
-This can be done fairly easily with an electrolyte solution mixed in a liter of boiled and filtered water or one liter of mineral water.
+This can be done fairly easily with an electrolyte solution mixed in a liter of boiled water or one liter of mineral water.
 Some commercially available products are Nava Jeevan and Jeevan Jal.
 Other fluids that can supplement the oral rehydration solution are: coca-cola/sprite without the bubbles, herbal teas, clear soup, tang solution, Gatorade or weak tea.
 Alcohol and heavily caffeinated products should be avoided.
 It is important to urge young children with diarrhea to drink liquids frequently since they can get dehydrated quickly from seemingly small fluid losses.
 Adults should drink 3 liters or more fluids per day depending on the amount lost as diarrhea or vomiting.

 Bowel paralyzers, such as loperamide, can give temporary relief of abdominal cramps and diarrhea, but do not shorten the illness or treat the cause.
 To treat with loperamide, take 2 pills to start, and 1 pill after each loose stool (not to exceed 8 pills a day) until the diarrhea stops.
 If you have bloody diarrhea or fevers, do not use loperamide alone unless you take an antibiotic with it.